Skip to main content Skip to footer

 Every day, parents and children are putting themselves at risk because of pavement parking.
 Polling commissioned by Living Streets indicates that 87% of parents have had to walk into the road because of pavement parking and that 80% would be more likely to walk their child to school if there wasn’t pavement parking.
 Moreover, a Living Streets FOI request (2018) found that 93% of local authorities in England have received complaints from members of the public about pavement parking.

 We welcomed the nationwide prohibition of pavement parking in Scotland announced in 2019.
 Following Covid-19, the implementation of the law was delayed and Living Streets Scotland worked to ensure the Scottish Government delivered the change in the correct way and only providing exemption when truly needed.
 In Wales, the Welsh Government proposed changes that will allow local authorities to enforce against pavement parking where it is causing an unnecessary obstruction to people on the pavement.
-However, progress has since stalled.
-English residents should not be left behind – it is time for a national prohibition of pavement parking in England.

 THE CONSULTATION WAS WON THANKS IN NO SMALL PART TO THE THOUSANDS OF LIVING STREETS SUPPORTERS WHO SENT US THEIR THOUGHTS ON PAVEMENT PARKING IN SPRING 2019